smartrus/chef-certification-study-guides/deploying-cookbooks/deploying-cookbooks-badge-certification-exam-study-guide.md

 _A client.rb file is used to specify the configuration details for the chef-client._

-_On UNIX- and Linux-based machines, the default location for this file is /etc/chef/client.rb; on Microsoft Windows machines, the default location for this file is C:\chef\client.rb; use the --config option from the command line to change this location
+_On UNIX- and Linux-based machines, the default location for this file is `/etc/chef/client.rb`; on Microsoft Windows machines, the default location for this file is `C:\chef\client.rb`; use the `--config` option from the command line to change this location_

-This file is not created by default
+_This file is not created by default_

-When a client.rb file is present in the default location, the settings contained within that client.rb file will override the default configuration settings_
+_When a client.rb file is present in the default location, the settings contained within that client.rb file will override the default configuration settings_

 _A sample client.rb file that contains the most simple way to connect to_ https://manage.chef.io